 Communication with the classification societies is key.
 Once the report has been submitted for approval, our service includes a follow up on any comments from the classification society.

 Access to hull geometry database

-We hold many years of experience in the maritime business we have access to databases with a vast variety of hull geometries.
-This is very useful when documenting the compliance of the scrubber, together with the discharge pipe arrangement.
+We hold many years of experience in the maritime business and we have access to databases, with a vast variety of hull geometries.

 Visual presentation of CFD results